-PROGRAM: Each month we will discuss and view what's new in genealogy on the Internet.
+PROGRAM: Generally we will discuss and view what's new in genealogy on the Internet.
 We'll have demonstrations of software and hardware that will facilitate our research.
 Tips and techniques will be shared by and among those attending each meeting.
 Genealogically related computer, Internet, digital photography and research questions will be fielded during the sessions.
 We'll look at the newest technology but will keep the discussions as low tech as possible.

 ROOTSMAGIC SPECIAL INTEREST GROUP (RMSIG):

 The MGS RootsMagic SIG meets the second Monday of the month at 2 PM at the Westminster Courtyard (222 Old Main Street, Bradenton) main meeting room .
 This SIG deals with the use of the RootsMagic genealogical software.
 Phyllis Doucette leads this group.
 More specific details can be obtained at our general MGS monthly Meeting, or directly from Phyllis.

 The next Class/Workshop (3 Sessions) will be announced at a later date -- The sessions usually begin at 2 PM and run two hours.
 The meetings have been held in the Westminster Towers LifeLong Learning Room, 2nd Floor, located at the Westminster Towers, 1533 4th Ave West, Bradenton, FL.
 Presented by Phyllis Doucette.
 For more information call 941-774-0522.